StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 This tutorial shows you how to create push-based integrations for StackState.

-Push-based integrations are built in Python and run as part of the StackState agent.
+Push-based integrations are built in Python and run as part of the StackState Agent.
 Each Python integration is called a `check` and it can:

 * retrieve information from external systems
 * convert the information into topology